baello2020/Team_Profile_Generator/README.md

 ## Contributing

-Please feel free to submit code updates to review for acceptance.
+A work in progress.
+And the possibilities are endless. <br> Please feel free to submit any code updates for review and acceptance.
 * ['Team Profile Generator - Github Repo'](https://github.com/baello2020/Team_Profile_Generator)

 ## Project Demo Video